 The surface-skimming film captures Williams’ early life, his doting mother (Cheryl Campbell) who indulged the boy’s desire to wear dresses and play princesses on the stage, and the homophobic barber-father (Peter Wight) who barely tolerated this mincing Nancy Boy under his roof.

 Framed within an effort an aged Williams makes to sum up his decades-long diary entries into an autobiography, we catch him the day he discovers that if he does an airy fairy voice, on stage, radio or wherever, he can get a laugh.
 Co-stars and directors, playwrights and producers seethed as he upstaged them all.
 He trotted the voice out in public whenever he needed attention.
-Which is often.
+Which was often.

-And he suffers — mightily — because he figures he could do more serious work, that the “same old tricks” are embarrassing, and that his illegal sexual desires — he was gay in a Britain where that was still against the law — can never be acted on with another man.
+And he suffered — mightily — because he figured he could do more serious work, that the “same old tricks” are embarrassing, and that his illegal sexual desires — he was gay in a Britain where that was still against the law — can never be acted on with another man.
 He flirts, lures, and then ditches his potential paramours only to fantasize about them in the quiet of his own bed later.

-Martyn Hesford’s script, taken from Williams’ diaries, takes us into the complicated friendship with playwright Joe “Loot” Orton (the subject of the Gary Oldman bio-drama “Prick up Your Ears”) and Orton’s possessive, jealous and put-upon love, Kenneth Halliwell.
+Martyn Hesford’s script, taken from Williams’ diaries, brings us into the complicated friendship with playwright Joe “Loot” Orton (the subject of the Gary Oldman bio-drama “Prick up Your Ears”) and Orton’s possessive, jealous and put-upon love, Kenneth Halliwell.
 They’re played by Kenny Doughty and Ewan Bailey here.

 Williams confesses he could NEVER pick up a man in the park — too risky, too demeaning, to both of them.
 Too “filthy.”